Client Authentication Certificates

 Step 10

 By now everything should be working!
-However, there is a bug in Safari which means that it’s going to keep asking you to confirm the certificate every time you go to a new location within the website, which can quickly get very annoying.
+However, there is a bug in Safari which means that it is going to keep asking you to confirm the certificate every time you go to a new location within the website, which can quickly get very annoying.

 Just to be clear – every time you first open the website in Safari, you will be asked to confirm the certificate, which is fine, but with a little tweak you should be able to dramatically reduce the number of additional times that Safari subsequently pesters you regarding the certificate.